Wednesday, February 18, 2009

 "And now for something completely different!"
 You MUST visit Claudia Lynch's website to experience this Corset Shoe and many others.
 She produces fabulous art prints of the most clever shoes with stories to go with them in a mood Mickey Spillane created in his mystery detective stories.

-).
+The story for this shoe starts out with "I' already spent days boning up on her case" (...bones...corsets, get it?).
 Another favorite is a checkered boot with a story that starts with "I knew all about her checkered past".
 You just haven't seen anything like her clever work, please visit her by clicking her name above.

 And now, a natural work of art, Marilyn Monroe.
 I can't say much more than I just feel good when I see her beauty in a photograph.
 My nephew is a fan as well and I found him the